School Nurse Program

 This special section of the Epilepsy Foundation website is designed to provide resources and supplementary materials that will assist the school nurse with better managing and supporting students with seizures and epilepsy.

-Training for school nurses is available through our affiliate network or online the National Association of School Nurses Continuing Education Center.
-The program is FREE for all school nurses, and nurses will receive 3.2 continuing education units after completing the training.
+Training for school nurses is available through our affiliate network or online.
+The program is FREE for all school nurses, and nurses will receive 3.2 continuing education units (contact/clock hours - accreditation through the Centers for Disease Control and Prevention is anticipated in Fall 2013) after completing the training.

 Seizure Action Planning Forms